A welcome to the dark side…

 Whilst it is not required to read anything before the course (apart from the joining instructions!).
-The official handbook of Mountain Training (National Governing Body) that covers navigation contains lots of useful information.
+The official handbook of Mountain Training (National Governing Body for Walking and Climbing Leadership awards) that covers navigation contains lots of useful information.
 It is:

 Mountain Training Handbook, Volume 4, Navigation in the mountains.
 Carlo Forte.

 We are walking for a few hours, so an average level of fitness is fine.

 This Beyond the Edge course is non-residential to allow you to select between a thermarest or 5 star hotel as you require.